lmfit/uncertainties/doc/index.rst

 uncertainties are run, etc.).

 The **code** and the **documentation source** are available on GitHub_.
-The code is 4000+ lines long.
+The :mod:`uncertainties` package is written in pure Python, and contains 4000+ lines.
 75 % of those lines are documentation strings and comments.
-The remaining 25 % are equally split between unit tests and the calculation code proper.
-:mod:`uncertainties` is thus a **lightweight package** with abundant documentation and tests.
+The remaining 25 % are equally split between unit tests and the calculation code proper.  :mod:`uncertainties` is thus a **lightweight package** with abundant documentation and tests.

 Available documentation
 =======================